 People’s attention is on Instagram.
-The social network reached one billion active users in June, half of which open the app daily.
-By contrast, LinkedIn has ‘just’ 250 million active users, who are using it much less frequently.
+The social network reached one billion active users in June 2018, more than 60% of which open the app daily.
+By contrast, LinkedIn has just over 300 million active users, who are using it much less frequently.
 Many companies are only now discovering the great potential of Instagram as a tool for recruiting.

 Social recruiting on Instagram is rapidly gaining traction, and here’s why:

 Instagram’s 1 Billion users represent a huge talent pool that you can utilize to find the candidate that fits best for your company.
 The large number of active users (67% of all 18-29 year-old’s in the US use Instagram) represent possible leads and a great opportunity to grow your brand awareness.

 Every brand wants to establish a certain image or culture.
 Because Instagram heavily relies on visuals, this can easily be achieved using photos, videos, and captions.
 Companies can easily showcase the work environment, perks and more through a post - making sure they convey the image they want to portray and get people interested in open positions.
 Today’s candidates coming to an interview will check out your social media channels before going anywhere near your website, and the first point of contact is the most important one.

 Brands on Instagram can take a way more personal approach to communicating with customers or candidates and go beyond the professional facade of LinkedIn profiles to create a more personal connection.
 When done right, outreach through Instagram can seem friendlier and more personal than a templated message through LinkedIn.
 Candidates can in one click visit your business page to inform themselves and get an impression about the company.